mdarche/maker-ui/packages/maker-ui/README.md

 # Maker UI

-> This project is currently in active development and the API is subject to change.

-> If you arrived here from the Gatsby Theme Store, Gatsby Theme Elements is no longer supported and has now become a React component library.

 Build React apps with a responsive layout system powered by [Emotion](https://emotion.sh/docs/introduction).

 Maker UI helps you design accessible, responsive apps that can be customized in an infinite number of ways.
 Use it to quickly prototype and deploy a polished layout so you can focus on developing great content or adding new features to your project.